drbap/dashboard-navigator-for-obsidian/README.md

 * Thanks to @mudnug for suggesting the display of the .jpeg file extension in images (Issue #7).

-* Thanks to @nanjingman for the suggestion to add a file extensions column to the navigator view (Issue #9).
+* Thanks to the suggestions/FR (check other issues).

 I'm also grateful to everyone who took the time to star this repository.
 It really gives me extra motivation to keep improving this project.
 I hope you find this plugin useful in your daily tasks.